Swan Theatre, Stratford-upon-Avon

-The Swan Theatre has recently been refurbished as part of the Royal Shakespeare Company's £112.8 million transformation project.
+Between January 2022 and April 2023 the Swan Theatre was refurbished as part of the Royal Shakespeare Company's £112.8 million transformation project.
 Improvements to the Swan include re-carpeting of the auditorium on all levels and re-upholstering of seats.
 The project also saw the installation of a new induction hearing loop, an upgrade to the sound and lighting infrastructure and the replacement of the air conditioning system which has enabled roof-space to be freed up, returning the capability for flying and hanging scenic items over the stage.
 The project also enabled a number of structural changes, so the Swan Theatre now has more storage space and shares back-of-house and public spaces with the Royal Shakespeare Theatre.
 The two theatres are linked together for the first time by a new Colonnade.

 The Transformation project included new facilities and public spaces for the Royal Shakespeare and Swan Theatres – a Rooftop Restaurant with views over the River Avon, a Riverside Cafe and Terrace, the PACCAR Room exhibition space, a 36m high tower which provides circulation and outstanding views from its 32m-high viewing platform, a new public outdoor space, Weston Square, to connect the theatre with the old medieval town to the west, and a riverside walk which stretches from the Bancroft Gardens, past the theatre, towards Holy Trinity Church.

 The whole building is now accessible for the first time for all visitors, performers and staff.

 Both the Royal Shakespeare and Swan Theatres opened in November 2010 for preview events and activities in advance of the first full Shakespeare performances from the RSC's existing repertoire from February 2011.
 The first new productions designed specifically for the transformed stages began from April, with Gregory Doran's production of Cardenio opening in the Swan Theatre as part of the RSC's 50th Birthday Season celebrations which ran from April to December 2011.